 That’s a nice statement, but exclamations such as: ”What a liver!”, ”Amazing kidneys!”, ”What a massive heart!”, ”Extraordinary glands!” would also be on point.

 To be a pro bodybuilder, you need organs of steel that can resist a nuclear attack.
 The drugs taken by pro builders are enough to put a small horse to sleep.
 I kid you not, kid.
 Not everyone can sustain steroids, GH, insulin and diuretics for years.
-Those cocktails are hell on your organs and many competitors die or suffer severe damage.
+Those cocktails are hell on your organs.
+Many competitors die or suffer severe damage.

-And yet there are also guys who compete into their late 40s.
+And yet there are also guys who compete in their late 40s.

 Genetics.
 Quality drugs.
 Smart dosing, Luck.
 Mostly genetics.

-5.You need to have an amazing response to drugs.
+5.You gotta have an amazing response to drugs.

-The final step is to complete bodybuilding ascension is to have an organism that responds well to steroids and other anabolic drugs.
+The final requirement for a complete bodybuilding ascension is an organism that responds well to steroids and other anabolic drugs.
 That’s genetic too.
 Some people blow up from small doses whereas others gain a little muscle and ten kilos of bitch tits from their first cycle.
 It’s unfair, but we all know what planet we are on.

 That phenomenon coined the term ”gym rat response”.
 It describes the average kid from the block that spams its body with Chinese d-bol but never blows up like an Olympian.
 The response is average and does not allow the lifter to compete with the big boys whose bodies show greater love for synthetic hormones.

-In the past, I read that the popular guru Vince Gironda had a gym rat response to drugs, which caused his bitterness.
-While I think this was just his personality, I would still not be surprised if he wasn’t natty.
+In the past, I read that the popular guru Vince Gironda had a gym rat response to drugs which resulted in extreme bitterness.
+While this was probably just his personality, I would still not be surprised if he wasn’t natty.
 After all, his pupils seem to love drugs.

-Meanwhile, we have guys like Kevin Levrone that supposedly don’t do Vitamin S…unless there’s a competition coming up.
+Meanwhile, we have guys like Kevin Levrone that supposedly don’t take Vitamin S…unless there’s a competition coming up.
 A few months before an event, they pump up the volume and blow up.